 The Center for STEM Education will be hosting a new program for K-12 science teachers across the state of Illinois in Summer 2014.
 STEM Teach and Lead is a summer inquiry-based research experience for science teachers.
 The program will place 10 teachers in research internships around the state to conduct hands-on research under the supervision of a research mentor.
 Teachers will be paired with mentors in their area.

 In this program teachers will:

 - Create inquiry-based classroom activities to implement with their students

-- Attend a one week introductory workshop at Bradley University at the beginning of the program
+- Attend a three day introductory workshop at Bradley University at the beginning of the program

-- Organize and host a week long professional development workshop for 50 science teachers around the state at the end of the summer to share the activities they developed and share their research projects
+- Organize and host a thee day long professional development workshop for 50 science teachers around the state at the end of the summer to share the activities they developed and share their research projects